As a passionate home brewer, you want to make the best possible beer relying on equipment available to you.

 How to make beer at home that tastes better, requires 3 basic things:

 More control with going all grain – instead of going with malt extract, in other words, processed base products, you have the choice to source locally grown grain offering QUALITY, VARIETY, and contributing to SUSTAINABILITY as the grain is minimally packaged to be shipped.
+Get to learn the more local maltsters in your region.
+Some of them may work with exciting heirloom grains.

 Using safe and sustainable materials for equipment.
 Prefer glass and stainless steel because plastic is subject to quicker degradation and may harbor bacteria that will impact the taste of your beer, if the equipment is not perfectly sanitized.
 Chose equipment that has a LONGER AND SAFER SHELF LIFE.